 in full sunlight, the better it will perform.
 Pruning lower branches to raise the canopy will increase full sun exposure and

-allow more wind movement helping to reduce humid conditions that can stimulate turf disease.
+allow more wind circulation helping to reduce humid conditions that can stimulate turf disease.

-vigorous, low light tolerant grass plants into the maturing turf stand weakened by low light conditions.
+vigorous, low light tolerant grass plants into the maturing turf stand weakened by poor light conditions.

 for unfair advantages.
 Make the soil under your shade trees less compact and increase its water holding capacity by core aerating

 and filling the aeration holes with PrimeraFC Field Conditioner.
 PrimeraFC is a natural porous ceramic granule having incredible

 water holding capacity with the ability to relief compaction when tilled into the soil structure.
 Re-seeding can be done at

-this time using Uncle's Premium Shade Mix, at heavy rate, covering seed with additional PrimeraFC.
+this time using Uncle's Premium Shade Mix, at the heavy rate, covering seed with additional PrimeraFC.

 Apply Loveland Golf Course Starter fertilizer to replace depleted nutrients and stimulate root growth.

-Uncle’s Tip: Fall overseeding for heavy shaded areas, under certain big trees,
+- Uncle’s Tip: Fall overseeding for heavy shaded areas, under certain big trees,

 can be more successful when dormant seeded after the leaves have fallen in late fall or winter months.
 Weather permitting

 remove fallen leaves from the area to prepare the soil.
-Apply Uncle's Premium

-Golf Course Starter fertilizer in April.
-Avoid pre-emergent herbicides over dormant seeded shady areas.
+- Avoid using pre-emergent herbicides over dormant seeded shady areas.
 Crabgrass loves the sun and heat, and you are

 not likely to have a huge problem with crabgrass in heavy shade.

-large tree roots?
+What about large tree roots?